gn0mesort/gn0mesort.github.io/content/slog/2022/slog_2_0.md

 floating point values.
 This is not documented on the corresponding documentation pages for the `Vector2` or `Vector3` type of course.
 Instead it's noted on the documentation page for the `float` type.
 Similar to `int`, the representation of floating point values is unclear except that the documentation says it corresponds to the C++ `double`.
 Is it IEEE-754?
 Probably, but who really knows!
-I could go on about these vagueries for a while longer but it's just gripes all the way down.
+I could go on about these vagaries for a while longer but it's just gripes all the way down.

 I think, the big lesson from this is that it would be best to avoid bespoke programming languages.
 Godot's website